 Namche Bazaar is the first acclimatization stop in the Everest region trekking.
 At 3,440 meters, it offers various day tour options for you to acclimatize.
 Trekkers climb to Hotel Everest View at Syangboche to sightsee Everest, Ama Dablam, Thamserku, Nuptse, and more on a Everest View Trek.
 The hotel's courtyard provides an excellent view of the landscape.

 Another acclimatization hike includes a trip to Hillary School in Khumjung, followed by a mountain museum.
-A skull of Yeti, various photographs, materials, and ethnic stuff in the museum is worth the visit.
+A skull of Yeti, various photographs, materials, and ethnic stuff in the museum are worth the visit.

 For further hikes, you can hike to Namche Bazaar Viewpoint and other locales for the best view of the town.
 You can also fly to Everest from Namche and return to Kathmandu; a popular fashion called Everest Helicopter Tour from Syangboche.